bhaskar9221/Machine-Learning-Projects/README.md

 Whether you're building your Resume, preparing for Interviews, or simply expanding your knowledge, you can use this repository as per your needs.
 Feel free to use them 😄

 ## NOTE!!!
-### DO click on the Demo for viewing the working App in Real-Time.
+### DO click on the Demo link for viewing the working App in Real-Time.